neha7598/azure-ml-capstone/README.md

 ## Future Improvements
 Some areas of improvement for future experiments using HyperDrive include selecting different sampling methods and early_stopping policies as well as increasing the number of total runs.
 Selecting a different sampling method like Grid Sampling (as opposed to Random Sampling in this case) can lead to a more exhaustive search of the search space which can potentially give us a better result.
 Also, instead of Logistic Regression, the use of other algorithms like Random Fores, XGBoost, etc can be explored.

 For AutoML, future experiments can explore having a experiment timeout time of more than 30 minutes, this can lead to a more exhaustive search and potentially better results.
+We can also select a different primary metric like "AUC_weighted" which is more suitable for datasets with large class imbalance.